Essential Malta: Importing a Car

 Official Links:

-The ADT is the Malta Transport Authority.
-Its site has downloadable forms and details of the various, possibly useful, tax exemptions such as for overseas’ students or people taking up fixed-term, contract work in Malta who wish to bring their own car in with them for their stay.
+The Malta Transport site has downloadable forms and details of the various, possibly useful, tax exemptions such as for overseas’ students or people taking up fixed-term, contract work in Malta who wish to bring their own car in with them for their stay.

 http://www.maltatransport.com/en/